 A new project is under way at NCGS!
 Volunteers are in the process of transcribing all the printed indexes from the NCGS Journal.
 From 1975 to 1993, these were added to the last Issue of the year, as an annual index.
 From 1994 onward, indexes were included at the end of each Issue.
 This is a massive undertaking, and we are just getting started.
 You can see our results, so far, under "Publications" at the top menu.
 Look at the drop-down menu item "NCGS Journal", then "NCGS Journal Index".
 This is made freely available to the public as a research tool.
 Past issues of the NCGS Journal are available on CD in our online store, and are always available to members online.

-The latest NCGS Journal, Vol. 40 No. 2, May 2014, is now available online.
+The latest NCGS Journal, Vol. 40 No. 3, August 2014, is now available online.
 To access it, you must be logged in as a member.
-The hard-copy print version should be going out the first week of May.
+The hard-copy print version should be going out late July/early August.